ABCxFF/diepindepth/protocol/crypto.md

 }
 ```
 \
-To apply a jump table on a packet header (to encrypt a packet header), you must jump from index to index a certain number of times, then return the final jump.
-Another internal PRNG, which we've name `jumpCount`, is made (one for encryption and decryption) to determine the number of times it jumps.
+To apply a jump table on a packet header (to encrypt it), you must jump from index to index a certain number of times, then return the final jump.
+Another internal PRNG, which we've named `jumpCount`, is made (one for encryption and decryption) to determine the number of times it jumps.
 A full example of such jumping is shown.
 ```js
 // This example is only encryption, pretty obvious how to change to decryption though. const { encryptionTable } = generateJumpTable();